nuchs/toys/hangman/notes/notes.md

 ```

 Rust is a bit grumpy with me for declaring a load of stuff that I'm
-not actually using but it all compiles.
+not using yet but it all compiles.

 The next step is to split the code up into modules, in the normal
 course of things this would probably be premature but rust's module